janKaje/Barrel-Bot/cogs/README.md

 When the run is over,
 * If the run lasted long enough to get to spam number 10:
-    * Each team's total is counted up
+    * Each team's total is counted up from the individual scores of its members from that run
     * Whichever team got the most points for the run "wins" and gets all of those points added to their team score
     * The "losing" team gets half of their earned points
     * If there is a tie, both teams get 3/4 of their earned points